-- Eligible couple tracking by ASHAs for menstrual cycle. - 90% ANC registration against the annual target. - All ANMs are providing ANC services at VHNDs At least 85% ANC registration in first Trimester. - High Risk Pregnant women identified by ANMs. - Regular sector meeting on Saturday - All sectors have batching and matching plan. - Gynecologist CHC visit plan - Facility wise monthly delivery plan - 100% HRPW tagged with facilities for safe delivery. - 100% entries in Anmol/RCH portal.
+- Eligible couple tracking by ASHAs for menstrual cycle - 90% ANC registration against the annual target - All ANMs are providing ANC services at VHNDs At least 85% ANC registration in first Trimester - High Risk Pregnant women identified by ANMs - Regular sector meeting on Saturday - All sectors have batching and matching plan - Gynecologist CHC visit plan - Facility wise monthly delivery plan - 100% HRPW tagged with facilities for safe delivery - 100% entries in Anmol/RCH portal

+State has developed RCH mirror portal which is able to capture the community and facility level service delivery data for individual pregnant woman for services she has received.
 This RCH mirror portal is integrated with RCH portal so that the entry in RCH Mirror portal automatically will transfer to ANMOL and RCH portal.
-RCH mirror portal has following characteristics:
+RCH mirror portal has following characteristics

-- ANM will get month wise EDD calendarLine list of PW. - Sector medical officer will get the line list of All PW. - Each facility will get the line list of matched PW for delivery. - Gynaecologist will get the month wise line list of PW to be delivered in her facility. - Dashboard for Sector, Block, District and State level. - Payment gateway for Conditional cash transfer scheme.
+- ANM will get month wise EDD calendarLine list of P - Sector medical officer will get the line list of All PW - Each facility will get the line list of matched PW for delivery - Gynaecologist will get the month wise line list of PW to be delivered in her facility - Dashboard for Sector, Block, District and State level - Payment gateway for Conditional cash transfer scheme